Adversarial Prediction of Radiotherapy Treatment Machine Parameters: Summary and Discussion

+TPPs must provide a heuristic control point initialization to begin VMAT plan computation, and we demonstrate here that the network estimated plans used to initialize plan optimization result in shorter optimzation computations.
+This could have real practical benefit for TPP users.

-The 3D CycleGAN models can serve several functions.
+The 3D cGAN and U-Net models can serve several functions.
 The network inferences provide a lower bound to the plan quality achievable using the plan objectives and constraints for this particular radiotherapy treatment.
 Thus, if a new plan in progress is not as good as the network-predicted plan, the planner knows at least that a better plan is possible, knowledge not available with current technology.
-Second, these inferences may to input to a TPP (e.g., Elekta Monaco) for MLC aperture shape and weight refinement for a warm start dose calculation.
-Either way, a clinic without deep physics expertise or with very demanding treatment throughput requirements could achieve better efficiency and plan quality.
+Second, the network predictions can provide a "warm start" for MLC aperture shape and weight optimzation.
+Either way, deep neural network models could assist clinics without deep physics expertise or with very demanding treatment throughput requirements to achieve better efficiency and plan quality.